haesleinhuepf/bia-bob/README.md

 ## Usage

-You can initialize Bob like this:
+You can initialize `bob` like this:
 ```
 from bia_bob import bob
 ```

 ### Code generation

-Afterwards, you can ask Bob to generate code like this:
+You can ask Bob to generate code like this:
 ```
 %bob Load blobs.tif and show it
 ```